 In Iron Kingdoms the Skorne have Ancestral Guardians, which are statues empowered by the souls of fallen Skorne warriors.

-Scion, by the same company, uses the same logic surrounding the Titans.
-At the end of the Titanomachy, the gods bound them away in the various Underworlds — this was because the Titans were incarnations of things such as Light, Fire, Darkness, Life, and Water, and their death would screw with reality big time.
+Scion, by the same company as Exalted, uses the same logic surrounding the Titans.
+At the end of the Titanomachy, the gods bound them away in the Underworld — this was because the Titans were incarnations of things such as Light, Fire, Darkness, Life, and Water, and their death would screw with reality big time.
 This was proven when Ymir was killed... causing the Great Flood, as the Ice Age ended right then and there.

 Daemon weapons contain bound daemons within them, giving them incredible power and just as incredible malevolence.
 However, the greatest threat isn't them escaping, but rather corrupting the weapon's wielder and twisting them to its will.